-Spain's coronavirus deaths top 10,000, yet there is 'glimpse of hope'
+Spain's coronavirus deaths rise above 10,000, yet there is 'glimpse of hope'

 The number of registered coronavirus cases rose about 8% from Wednesday to 110,238, the ministry said.
 The total deaths rose by just over 10%, about the same rate as the previous day.

-However, the daily increase in infections in percentage terms has been slowing gradually since March 25, when reported cases rose by just over 20%.
+The daily rate of new infections has been slowing since March 25, when reported cases rose by just over 20%.

 “There’s light at the end of the tunnel,” Health Minister Salvador Illa told parliament.
 “A glimpse of hope: the curve has stabilized.
 We have reached ... the peak of the curve and we have started the slowdown phase.”

+Click tmsnrt.rs/3aIRuz7 in a separate browser for GRAPHIC tracking the spread of coronavirus.

-Spain has been in a lockdown since March 14, allowing residents to leave their homes only for essential trips.
-This week it tightened the measures, with only employees in key sectors permitted to travel to and from work.
+Spain has been in lockdown since March 14, and as of this week only employees in essential sectors are permitted to travel to and from work.

-Laying bare the scale of the outbreak’s economic impact, data showed on Thursday that Spain has shed an unprecedented 900,000 jobs since it went into lockdown, with temporary layoffs affecting at least another 620,000.
+Data showed on Thursday that Spain has shed an unprecedented 900,000 jobs since the restriction started, with temporary layoffs affecting at least 620,000 other jobs.

-Social security data also showed that around 80,000 workers are off sick with coronavirus, while 170,000 more are on sick leave because they are isolated after coming into contact with someone with the virus.
+Around 80,000 workers are off sick with coronavirus, while 170,000 more are on sick leave, isolated after coming into contact with an infected person.

 Nursing homes, whose elderly residents are highly vulnerable to the disease, have been particularly hard hit.